valeoai/RADIal/README.md

 [![Watch the video](https://img.youtube.com/vi/bBEKZ7dl7zE/maxresdefault.jpg)](https://youtu.be/bBEKZ7dl7zE)

-# Latest news:
+# Latest news March 14th:
-**RADIal is available now!
+**RADIal full resolution is available now!
 Check the download section.**
-However, because we are currently working on the data anonymization, we provide for now a low resolution preview video stream.
-The full resolution will be provided once the anonymization is completed, planned by **2022, February**.
+We moved the dataset to a new location to guarantee enough download bandwith.

 # RADIal dataset